 “They’re exposed to the sunlight, morning dew, rain, wind, and if we leave them out here any longer, we won’t be able to preserve them.
 So that’s why we’re acting today,” said DeAngelis.

-Most of the flowers will be burned, and that ash will be mixed with soil which will then be used in landscaping throughout the city.
+Most of the flowers will be burned, and that ash will be mixed with the soil which will then be used in landscaping throughout the city.
 “So in that regard, they’ll never leave the city,” he said.

 Some items may not be able to be saved, but other items will, and volunteers were taking it one step at a time.

-Their next step will be storing them at Florida Atlantic University in conditions where they no longer deteriorate with proper air conditioning and humidity control, and after that they’ll determine what will happen to them long-term.
+Their next step will be storing them at Florida Atlantic University in conditions where they no longer deteriorate with proper air conditioning and humidity control, and after that, they’ll determine what will happen to them long-term.

-Shelley Luna, her husband and children, who were on vacation from Chanhassen, Minnesota, were heading to the Everglades but both her son, 13, and daughter 14, and a freshman in high school, wanted to stop by and see the memorial first.
+Shelley Luna, her husband, and children, who were on vacation from Chanhassen, Minnesota, were heading to the Everglades but both her son, 13, and daughter 14, and a freshman in high school wanted to stop by and see the memorial first.
 When they arrived, they saw the volunteer effort going on and decided to pitch in.

 “Devastated when we heard about this,” Luna said through tears.
-“I can’t imaging sending my child to school and not having her come back home.
+“I can’t imagine sending my child to school and not having her come back home.
 So after this happened, this just changes you completely.
 I just hug my children more before they leave in the morning and think about it.
 It’s in the back of my mind.
 You shouldn’t have to ever think that they might not come home.”

 No one knows what the next step is for the memorized items.
 DeAngelis said that Mayor Hunschofsky and the commissioners will make that decision.